 The method is simple.
 A batsman is allotted a percentile value based on his ranking: a top rank gets you 100 points, and the points decrease according to your rank.
 I then average this value over all series the batsman has played, weighed by the number of matches in each series.
 Let's look at an example.
 AB de Villiers scored 211 runs in the recently concluded Test series against India, standing second on a list of 28 batsmen who played in the series.
 Being second out of 28 gives de Villiers (100*(1 - (2-1)/28) = 96.42 points for this series.
 For de Villiers, the weighted average of this value of all series comes out to be 81.76.
-This means he has been above 81.76% of the batsmen in the run-scoring charts of the series he's played, on average.
+This means he has been above 81.76% of the batsmen in the run-scoring charts of the series he has played, on average.

 This "Series Percentile Value" sums up his run-scoring relative to all other batsmen who have played with or against him in a series.
 It is the average of values all ranging from 0 to 100, and takes into account the length of each series, so dominance over a longer series counts for more.

 Here are the top 15 batsmen by this metric (percentile value by runs):